AbdellahRAISSOUNI/barbaros/docs/authentication.md

 1. Client navigates to the login page (`/login`)
 2. Client selects "Client" user type (default)
-3. Client enters email and password
+3. Client enters phone number and password
-4. System validates credentials against the Client collection
+4. System validates credentials against the Client collection using phone number
 5. If valid, system creates a session and redirects to the client dashboard
 6. If invalid, system displays an error message